 What should I be doing?

 Existing mental health issues don’t just disappear when devastation strikes.
 But the new feelings, thoughts or sensations you’re experiencing could stick around for months or years to come.
-As you work through bushfire recovery, you should continue your existing mental health care plan as closely as possible.
+As you work through recovery from a natural disaster, you should continue your existing mental health care plan as closely as possible.

 If you do notice new or different symptoms, it’s important to seek help from a qualified professional.
-If the bushfires have affected access to your support network, help is available through crisis support lines like the SANE Helpline, your GP and emergency services.
+If a natural diaster has affected access to your support network, help is available through support lines like SANE's free counselling service, your GP and emergency services.
 You might also be able to claim extra or telehealth counselling and psychology sessions, so you can access care when things are really tough.

 Make sure you’re checking in regularly with trusted family, friends or work colleagues, too.
 They may notice changes in you that you can’t see yourself.